 Start planning early, even in spring.
 You’ll have time to plan out your winter garden and even start preparing the ground for autumn planting.
 When your seed catalog arrives in the mail, read the descriptions of the vegetables you want to grow in the winter.
-Choose the varieties that are described as cold hardy.
-For example, some kale varieties do well in the warm months, but not so well in the cold.
-Buy seeds for a variety that’s known to be cold-hardy.
+Choose the varieties that are described as cold-hardy.

-For best winter harvests, choose varieties that have a high tolerance for cold.
-Find out which is your cold-hardy zone from the USDA map. https://planthardiness.ars.usda.gov/PHZMWeb/
+For best winter crops, choose varieties that have a high tolerance for cold.
+Find out which is your cold-hardy zone from the USDA map.

 The Onion Family

 To start with, think of the alliums: garlic, onions, shallots, and leeks.

 Buy ahead of garlic for planting.
 Supermarket garlic may have been sprayed with pesticides or an agent specially made to prevent sprouting.
 Chose a garlic head that has big cloves, and gently take it apart.
 Don’t peel the cloves.
 Set the garlic cloves into the dirt about 4” apart, root side down, and pointed head up.
 Don’t water them until you see green shoots come up.